-The term 'Initial Public Offering (IPO)' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Initial Public Offering (IPO)' is included in the Investments edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 An IPO is the acronym for an Initial Public Offering.
 Such IPO’s represent the first opportunity for most investors to start buying shares of stock in the firm in question.
 Initial Public Offerings commonly generate a great deal of excitement, not only for the company involved but also for the members of the investing community.

 Private companies decide to issue stock and become publicly traded companies for a few different reasons.
 The main two motivating factors revolve around the need to raise more capital, as well as the desire to permit the original business owners and investors to take profits on their time and investment that they originally put into starting up the company.

 It is true that private companies are limited in the amount of capital that they are able to raise, since their ownership turns out to be restricted to certain organizations and individuals.
 Public companies have the advantages of allowing any investor to take a stake through buying stock shares on exchanges that are publicly traded.
 It is far easier for them to raise money as public companies.